What is an Annuity?

 - r = Yield to Maturity (YTM)

-Alternatively, a simpler approach consists of two steps:
+Alternatively, a simpler approach consists of the following two steps:

 - First, the annuity payment is divided by the yield to maturity (YTM), denoted as “r” in the formula.